nus-cs2103-AY2021S2/ip/docs/README.md

 # duke - User Guide
-duke is a personal task tracker that stores and records your to-dos, deadlines and events.This user guide demonstrates how to set up duke and how use the basic features of duke.
+duke is a personal task tracker that stores and records your to-dos, deadlines and events.This user guide demonstrates how to set up duke and how to use the basic features of duke.

 ## Setting Up
-1. Extract the jar file
+1. Download the latest jar file version
 2. Open and enter in your terminal `java -jar duke.jar`